 Over the years we tend to accumulate SO MUCH STUFF!
 It is crazy how it seems to build up, even if you are trying hard to keep the clutter to a minimum.
 There’s always something new coming into the house, so sometimes we just gotta get our sale pants on and make some dollars!
 But that means knowing where the best places are to sell your unwanted stuff!

 The best way to make the most money when you sell your unwanted stuff is to know what options are available and what the best platform is for each item.
-There’s so many possibilities… so let’s work through the most common ones!
+There are so many possibilities… so let’s work through the most common ones!

 9 BEST PLACES TO SELL YOUR UNWANTED STUFF